 As a church planter, we hired several staff members into their first ministry position.
 We struck “gold” several times.
-I was frequently asked how we have managed to find so many talented young leaders at Grace Community Church.
-Much of the work God has done at that church plant was done through the leadership efforts of people 10, 15, and 20 years younger than me.
+I was frequently asked how we have managed to find so many talented young leaders.
+Much of the work God did at the church plant was done through the leadership efforts of people 10, 15, and 20 years younger than me.

 Here are 7 ways to raise up young leaders:

 Give them opportunities – That sounds simple, but it’s not.
 Many leaders are afraid to hand off real responsibility to leaders half their age.
-I understand, because I made some huge mistakes as a young leader, but at the same time, that’s how I learned.
-Younger leaders want authority and a seat at the table now, not when they reach an expected age.
+I understand, because I made some huge mistakes as a young leader, but at the same time, it’s how I learned — through trying, failing and trying again.
+Younger leaders want authority and a seat at the table now — not when they reach an expected age.
+They may not even be a fair expectation for them at times, but it’s a legitimate one.
 Is it risky?
 Of course, but it awesome has the potential for awesomeness to occur.

 Share experiences – Young leaders are open to learning from a mature leader’s successes and failures.
+In fact, they crave it.
 They enjoy hearing stories of what worked and what didn’t.
-That’s actually one of the beauties of the newer generations.
-The young leaders on my team actually seek out my personal experience.
-They will still want the chance to learn on their own, but they are ready to glean from the wisdom of those who have gone before them, especially in the context of relationships.
+This characteristic is actually one of the beauties of newer generations.
+The young leaders on teams I’ve led actually seek out my personal experience.
+They will still want the chance to learn on their own, but they are ready to glean from the wisdom of those who have gone before them — especially in the context of relationships.

 Allow for failure – People of all ages will make mistakes in leadership, regardless of their years of experience.
-For some reason that seems magnified for the younger leaders, which is one reason older leaders sometimes shy away from them.
-An atmosphere which embraces failure as a part of the growth process, invites younger leaders to take chances, risking failure and exploring possible genius discoveries.
+It seems magnified for younger leaders, because they are doing many things the first time — which is one reason older leaders sometimes shy away from them.
+An atmosphere, however, which embraces failure as a part of the growth process, invites younger leaders to take chances, risking failure and exploring possible genius discoveries.

 Set high expectations – Having different working methods shouldn’t lower standards or quality expectations.
 The good thing is the younger leaders, from my experience, aren’t looking for a free ride, just a seat on the bus.
 Hold them accountable to clearly identified goals and objectives.
+Let them know what a win looks like to you.
 Applaud them for good work and challenge them to continually improve.
 It’s part of their growth process.